lkalajzic/shodo-course/sales_page_copy.md

 Exact links to everything you need on Amazon and specialty suppliers.
 No guessing.
 No overbuying.
 Just what works, nothing you don't need.
 (Budget option ~$30, premium option ~$60)

 ### Bonus #2: Start With What You Have ($37 value)
 Can't get a brush yet?
 Start TODAY with just a pen and paper.
-Master Tanaka shows you how to practice the fundamentals with tools you already own.
+Master Kaoru shows you how to practice the fundamentals with tools you already own.
 Upgrade to brush when you're ready.

 ### Bonus #3: Kanji Meaning Library ($47 value)
 100+ kanji with meanings, pronunciations, and cultural context.
 Pick characters that resonate with you—not just random symbols, but words that carry weight.